MC-Franco-de-Leon/Airy-mKdV/README.md

 # Airy-mKdV
-Numerical implementation to solve Airy flow  and the modified Korteweg-de Vries equation.
+Implementation in Fortran to solve Airy flow  and the modified Korteweg-de Vries equation.

 This also as a soliton visualizator.